github/docs/content/get-started/quickstart/be-social.md

 Organizations are shared accounts where businesses and open-source projects can collaborate across many projects at once.
 Owners and administrators can establish teams with special permissions, have a public organization profile, and keep track of activity within the organization.
 For more information, see "[About organizations](/articles/about-organizations/)."

-From your dashboard, click the drop down menu under your profile on the left side of your dashboard.
+From your dashboard, click the drop down menu of your username on the left side of your dashboard.
 Here, you can view organizations that you are a part of and easily switch between them.

 ![Switch account context dropdown](/assets/images/help/overview/dashboard-contextswitcher.png)